5 min read

 To visualize your ideal future, ask yourself:

-8. What does my life look like five years from now if all my goals and dreams in each category become a reality?
+8. What will my life look like five years from now if all my goals and dreams in each category become a reality?

 9. What will my dream house, my ideal day, my level of health and fitness, my ideal love relationships and social life, my dream family, my dream career, and my high-quality lifestyle look like?